WDI-SEA/css-positioning/readme.md

 There's a bit of starter code, so you can jump right into it.

+##Getting Started

+The provided template contains all the files, images, and text content needed to create the page.
+The text is in the `index.html`, and the color palette is in `main.css`.
+In addition, you'll want to setup the BrowserSync server and CSS linters by setting up the following:

+* Run `npm install` to install dependencies
+* Run `npm test` to run linters
+* Run `npm start` to start the BrowserSync server

 ##Requirements

 * Use display, clear, and floats to position elements on the page